PAHdb/pyPAHdb/README.md

 # write decomposer results to file
 pypahdb.writer(result)
 ```
-Examples on using pyPAHdb can be found in the
+More examples can be found in the
 [examples](examples)-directory.

 ## Unit tests